 Initial Assessment and ongoing sessions - face to face 50 minutes.
 A shorter session can be negotiated together if online / Zoom session.
 If face to face a longer session can also be worked out.

 As above, a discounted rate can be offered, if you are on a low income, receiving benefits, pension, or a student.
-We can review this together via telephone discussion or our first meeting.
+We can review this together via telephone discussion or at our first meeting.
 As working online currently, your counselling contract will be emailed.

-When you contact me, we can discuss any other questions in our initial telephone conversation.
+****When you contact me, we can discuss any other questions in our initial conversation. * *

 Sessions cancelled with less than 24 hours notice - I respectfully ask that 50 % of your agreed fee be paid please.
 The lost counselling time, could mean your appointment could have been offered to somebody else.

 I do really appreciate events, emergencies and illness arise for us all.
 I always try to be flexible and understanding of this.
 You can pay cancellations, by post or online or at your next session. ) If I have to cancel I will do my best to offer you a suitable and timely new appointment, and to communicate with you.

 Counsellors in Training - looking for your compulsory 10 hours (or more) personal therapy - please get in touch.
 Again I would wish to support you, and your studies, and can offer concessions.